hendrtd/comp-2210/docs/modules/m0/structure.md

 ![worflow](img/workflow.png)

 Notice the iterative nature of the items in the *Work & Learn* [swimlane](https://en.wikipedia.org/wiki/Swim_lane).
-Rather than going through this portion of the module sequentially, I strongly encourage you to [iterative](https://en.wikipedia.org/wiki/Iteration) approach.
+Rather than going through this portion of the module sequentially, I strongly encourage you to take an [iterative](https://en.wikipedia.org/wiki/Iteration) approach.
 Read a portion of the notes, then watch the associated lecture videos, and then do the associated hands-on activities (if any).
 I also suggest that you start the assignment near the beginning of the module and interleave your work on the assignment with the notes/lecture/hands-on cycle.
 Since most assignments are based on material covered in previous modules, this interleaving is easy to do.